Updated: Jan 26

 Exploratory testing is not ad-hoc testing.
 It should always start with some planning.
-A good start is simply to ask your testers to provide information about the main testing flows that they want to explore, their ideas for testing and the main goals they want to achieve.
+A good start is to ask your testers to provide information about the main testing flows that they want to explore, their ideas for testing and the main goals they want to achieve.

 During the test process

 Exploratory sessions should be limited in time.
-If it takes more than a few hours, a review should be done to understand its progress and how effective it really is.
+If it takes more than a few hours, a review should be done to understand its progress and how effective it is.